Town’s first neighbourhood forum established in Little BowdenPublished Friday 10 March 2023

 She said: “Over the coming months, working groups will be presenting ideas at public events to obtain feedback from the community about what they value and what they would like to improve about Little Bowden.
 Ultimately a resulting neighbourhood plan will go to a public referendum.”

-Cllr Jonathan Bateman, Harborough District Council’s cabinet lead for neighbourhood plan, said: “It is vitally important people have input into the places where they live so I am pleased a neighbourhood forum has been set up in Little Bowden.
+Cllr Jonathan Bateman, Harborough District Council’s Cabinet lead for Planning, said: “It is vitally important people have input into the places where they live so I am pleased a neighbourhood forum has been set up in Little Bowden.
 The formation of this forum will help strengthen the community.”